serverless/compose-website-example/README.md

 ### Working with multiple projects that use remote state

-By default, when a project uses remote state with S3 backend, the state will be stored under `/<stage>/state.json` key.
-If you deploy two (or more) different Compose projects with remote state enabled to the same stage in the same AWS Account, you will end up in a situation where state will be shared between both projects.
-It might result in hard to debug errors if services have the same names across projects or even losing state altogether if one of the projects is removed.
-To avoid such situations, make sure to define unique `prefix` for each of the projects is such situations:
+By default, when a project uses remote state with S3, the state is stored under the `/<stage>/state.json` key.
+If you deploy two (or more) different Compose projects with remote state enabled, to the same stage, in the same AWS account, the state will be shared between both projects.
+It might result in errors if some services have the same names across projects, or even losing state altogether if one of the projects is removed.

+To avoid this, make sure to define a unique state `prefix` for each project:

 ```yaml
 # first/serverless-compose.yml